-Blades, knives and cutting tools
+How to dispose of blades, knives and cutting tools

 Before throwing out dull knives and blades, check if you can still have them sharpened so they can be used again.
 If you decide to dispose of them or sell them as scrap metal, do so responsibly.

-Different types of batteries call for different recycling methods.
+Interestingly, different types of batteries call for different recycling methods.

-Electric motors can be found in appliances like fans, pumps, blowers and power tools.
+You can find electric motors in appliances such as fans, pumps, blowers and power tools.
 These are 100% recyclable since most of their components are metallic.
 Ideally, motor components should be separated into different recyclable parts that go through different recycling methods.

 For an extensive list of materials, check out these websites: